 IPT is structured into three phases.
 The first phase focuses on performing an interpersonal inventory whereby the psychologist reviews current relationships, behavioral patterns in relationships, as well as the patient’s capacity for intimacy.
 In the second phase, the therapist uses specific strategies to help address problem areas and implement solutions.
 In the final phase, a review is performed to highlight the progress that was made so that patients feel empowered to transition into their new roles.

-Contact Blair Wellness Clinic For Therapy in Beverly Hills
+Contact Blair Wellness Group For Therapy in Beverly Hills

 Relationships have a profound impact on mental and emotional wellness.
 They can be both the source of problems and a means to solve them.
 At Blair Wellness Group, we specialize in treating a wide variety of challenges and disorders with unique treatment plans aimed at helping our clients overcome their barriers to happiness.
 If you’re struggling with depression, anxiety, mood or behavioral disorders, or have relationship or marital problems, please contact Blair Wellness Group today to schedule an appointment.